sungnga/practice/graphQL/graphql-prisma/README.md

   - Run: `prisma init --endpoint http://localhost:4466`
   - This process will create 2 files inside the prisma directory
     - datamodel.prisma file - This defines the GraphQL API for Prisma.
 That would be what we access at localhost:4466 and Prisma is what we interact with from our Node.js application.
 This file also determines what the data in our database is going to look like
-    - prisma.yml file - contains the endpoint and datamodel <br>
+    - prisma.yml file - contains the endpoint and datamodel

 **2. Set Up Docker**
 - Inside the prisma directory:
   - Create a file called docker.compose.yml and fill in the Postgres database credentials and port setup